seawolf82/postgres_centos_ansible/README.md

 # postgres_centos_ansible

-This script install on postgresql on Redhat based Distributions.
+This script install postgresql on Redhat based Distributions.

 Tested on: